EU Aquaculture Assistance Mechanism

 As the new European Commission continues to take shape, EATiP and other bio-economy allies will continue in our making representations on priorities for research and innovation actions – alongside the need for the concerns of industry being prioritised.

-Please find the latest developments of the EU Aquaculture Assistance Mechanism website in this September 2024 Newsletter.
+/in AAM, EU, European Commission /by EATIPPlease find the latest developments of the EU Aquaculture Assistance Mechanism website in this September 2024 Newsletter.

 In this issue, you will find policy updates and highlights from the knowledge base.
 You will also discover more about the recent outputs produced by the AAM: an e-learning module based on the European Commission Staff Working Document ‘Regulatory and administrative framework for aquaculture’, as well as three new infographics and a video on the Open Method of Coordination in EU aquaculture policy.
 Don’t miss the upcoming events taking place in Scotland, Portugal and France, as well as more information on the aquaculture sector in Lithuania.